 What Emotions Can Snakes Feel?

-The two most apparent emotion is fear and aggression.
-But there are other emotions like surprise, contentment, and happiness as well.
+The two most apparent emotions in snakes are fear and aggression.
+But there are other emotions, like surprise, contentment, and happiness.

 The world of snakes is a complex one with many varied species in it.
-These emotions are often intertwined, so when a snake feels content, it may also feel happy and vice versa.
-They feel these different emotions vary significantly from creature to creature, so this article can only explore some general thoughts on the subject but not give any definite answers about specific snake type’s feelings.
+Their emotions are often intertwined, so when a snake feels content, it may also feel happy and vice versa.
+These different emotions vary significantly from creature to creature, so this article only explores general thoughts on the subject and cannot give any definite answers about a specific snake type’s feelings.

 How Do You Tell If a Snake Likes You?